 Camera Traps and Density Mapping:

 The study site for this experiment will be the Carrizo Plain National Monument/Elkhorn Plains.
 I will examine species presence within the research site while taking into account the density of shrubs (mainly Ephedra Californica).
-Shrub densities will be determined by use of mapping programs as well as field recordings of shrub densities.
+Shrub densities will be determined via remote sensing analyses and field-based sampling of shrub densities.
 While determining shrub densities and site locations, presence and total number of burrows under the shrub canopy will be noted.
 The study site will be subdivided into smaller microsites where they will be classified depending on the total shrub density.
 This will range from High, Medium and low.

 After searching through web of science for works that could potentially act as a guideline to establish gradient for high, medium and low density, it was found that none specifically create a set amount for this.
-A paper Musick et al. (1998), looked at woody shrub coverage and classified the percent coverage into 4 classes (1, 2, 3, 4).
-These classes went in increasing increments starting with <1% coverage, representing class 1, and ending at > 25% coverage, representing class 4 (Musick et.
+There is limited reporting in the lit of shrub densities (Web of Science searchers).
+However, a paper Musick et al. (1998), looked at arid? woody shrub coverage and classified the percent coverage into 4 classes (1, 2, 3, 4).
+These classes went in increasing increments starting with <1% coverage of what?, representing class 1, and ending at > 25% coverage, representing class 4 (Musick et.
 Al 1998).
 Once the shrub densities have been determined and a corresponding gradient for Low, Medium and High density is established, camera traps will be deployed in the field.
 The Camera traps will be distributed at 2 separate study sites on the Elkhorn.
 The total number of cameras is as follows:

 2 Sites x 3 density gradient (Low, Medium, High) X 2 (Shrub vs Open) x 10 Reps = 120 Sets of data